samzong/mdctl/README.md

 [English](README.md) | [中文版](README_zh.md)

 A command-line tool for processing Markdown files.
-Currently, it supports automatically downloading remote images to local storage and updating the image references in Markdown files.
+Currently, it supports automatically downloading remote images to local storage and updating the image references in Markdown files, as well as translating markdown files using AI models.

 ## Features